mitchell/Poly/README.md

 # Poly
-Poly in-class project for CMSI 448 at LMU. by Mitchell Simon . . .
+Poly in-class project for CMSI 448 at LMU. by Mitchell Simon

+Interpreter of Polynomial language using ohm-js.